nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ![](Images/GeneralUG/exit.png)

-If you are in any of the other modes (bookmark/timetable/academic/flashcard), calling this command will exit that mode and place you at the Main menu instead, as shown below:
+If you are in any of the other modes (i.e. bookmark/timetable/academic/flashcard), calling this command will exit that mode and place you at the Main menu instead, as shown below:

 Instruction: